mohnish-jagda/BiteBuddy-chatbot/README.md

 - Smart recommendations based on user history

 ⚠️ Disclaimer
 This chatbot is built purely for educational and demonstration purposes.
-It is not intended for production deployment or real-world food delivery applications.
+It is not intended for real-world food delivery applications.